The below editorial is an excerpt from our full review.

 By Jonathan Crouch

-A small, trendy little Crossover model can also be a practical choice.
+A small, trendy little SUV model can also be a practical choice.
 If you doubt that, take a drive in Vauxhall's Mokka X. Jonathan Crouch checks it out.

-Vauxhall's Mokka has done good business for the Griffin brand in its growing compact Crossover segment.
+Vauxhall's Mokka has done good business for the Griffin brand in its growing compact SUV Crossover segment.
 Over half a million examples of this Korean built contender have found homes across Europe since its original launch in 2013.
 But time moves on and so has the competition.
 This car faces a much stronger challenge now than it did at its original launch.
-Hence the introduction of the revised Mokka X model range we're going to look at here.
-The changes aren't too far reaching.
-There's a smarter front end, plus inside, an upgraded cabin that features Vauxhall's clever 'OnStar' connectivity system.
-Under the bonnet, the car gets the brand's latest, more efficient, 1.6-litre CDTi 'whisper diesel' engines, plus a pokier 1.4-litre petrol unit.
+Hence the introduction in 2016 of the Mokka X model range we're going to look at here.
+The changes made to create this Mokka X design from the original Mokka model weren't too far reaching.
+Buyers got a smarter front end, plus inside, an upgraded cabin which features Vauxhall's clever 'OnStar' connectivity system.
+Under the bonnet, the car gets the brand's efficient, 1.6-litre CDTi 'whisper diesel' engine, plus a perky 1.4-litre petrol unit.
 A Vauxhall then, that is in every way a car of its time, very much chiming with the new face of a changing brand.
 Let's try it.

 To see the full road test text contact us on 0330 0020 227